HIP30114 is the reference name for the star in the Hipparcos Star Catalogue. The Id of the star in the Henry Draper catalogue is HD44219.

-Radius has been calculated as 1.40 times bigger than the Sun.
+Radius has been calculated as being 1.40 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 973,894.40.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
 The star's solar mass is 1.00 times that of the Sun's.
 The Sun's Mass is 1,989,100,000,000,000,000,000 billion kg. which to calculate using this website is too large.
 To give idea of size, the Sun is 99.86% the mass of the solar system.

 The star's metallicity is 0.030000, this value is the fractional amount of the star that is not Hydrogen (X) or Helium (Y).
 An older star would have a high metallicity whereas a new star would have a lower one.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 19.83 which gave the calculated distance to HD 44219 as 164.48 light years away from Earth or 50.43 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 19.83 which put HD 44219 at a distance of 164.48 light years or 50.43 parsecs.
+If you want that in miles, it is 110,303,023,138.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Right Ascension (R.A.)||06h 20m 14.28|